jatkinson1000/archeryutils/paper/paper.md

 modelling with examples in literature being @lane2013construction, @park2014modelling, and the 2023 handicap system by Archery GB [@handicaps].
-Although these models are well described in their respective papers, no software implementations have been made publicly available, presenting a barrier to further research and development.
+Although these models are well described in their respective papers, no software implementations have been made publicly available, presenting barriers to further research and development and reproducibility.
-_archeryutils_ has been developed as a tool to remove this barrier and improve reproducibility.
+_archeryutils_ has been developed to remove these barriers.

 Archery score data is increasingly readily available in electronic formats, be it from competition results